mortela4/random_notes/py_best_practices.md

 class TestAUser(unittest.TestCase):

     def test_can_write_a_blog_post(self):
-        # Goes to the her dashboard
+        # Goes to the dashboard
         ...
         # Clicks "New Post"
         ...